We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the afternoon when visiting Philippines.
-Generally the prices will increase for flights in the evening as these tend to have higher demand.
+To get the best value, try booking a flight at midday when visiting Philippines.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 How long is the flight to Philippines?